Orbitale/Rymfony/README.md

 - To do (order of priority):
     - [ ] Publish releases of the binary as artifacts by using Github Actions.
 For now, only "nightly" builds are released.
     - [ ] Make sure the server process is **totally** detached from the terminal in Windows.
 There are some issues about this, and it needs more investigation.
 Check [this blog post section](https://www.orbitale.io/2020/06/25/being-a-php-developer-on-windows-10-cool-snippets.html#3-symfony-binary-the-http-server) for more information.
-    - [ ] Transform the standard web server into an HTTP proxy to PHP.
     - [ ] When the server is stopped (via Ctrl+C or via a panic), make sure PHP is stopped too.
     - [ ] Allow listing running servers globally, without necessarily using a `.pid` file.
     - [ ] Allow stopping a server globally, without necessarily using a `.pid` file.